 We require a 50% deposit to confirm a hold on a date.
-The balance of rental fees is due 3 months prior to your event date.
+The balance of rental fees is due three months prior to your event date.
 We accept payments by check or wire transfer.
-Checks should made be payable to The Exploratorium, c/o Amy Adkins, Museum Rentals Manager.
+Checks should be made payable to The Exploratorium, c/o Amy Adkins, Museum Rentals Manager.
 Unfortunately, we are unable to accept payment by credit card.

-The Exploratorium will be able to provide select Audio Visual packages.
+The Exploratorium will be able to provide select AV packages.
 Magnetic Image Video is our exclusive AV provider for use of Exploratorium AV equipment.
-They can be reached at (415) 456-7900 or http://www.mivideo.com/ for a quote.
+They can be reached at 415.456.7900 or http://www.mivideo.com for a quote.

 Floor Plans/Event Timelines

 We feel that the value of an event experience at the Exploratorium lies in the integrity of our exhibits.
 Many of our exhibits are delicately balanced, difficult to move, or permanently placed.
 For these reasons, we are hesitant to move our exhibits and are only able to relocate select exhibits to accommodate event layouts.
-Your Museum Rentals contact will be happy to identify which exhibits in your gallery are considered moveable.
-Nothing should be taped, tied, nailed or otherwise attached to or in front of the exhibits, graphics, walls, floor, or furniture.
+Your Museum Rentals contact will show which exhibits in your gallery are considered moveable.
+Nothing should be taped, tied, nailed, or otherwise attached to or in front of the exhibits, graphics, walls, floor, or furniture.

 Much of the available electricity in the museum is used to power our exhibits.
-Select galleries (Central, East, and Observatory) contain company switches, which are available for event power.
+Select galleries (Bechtel Central, East, and Fisher Bay Observatory) contain company switches, which are available for event power.
 Company switches require special tie-in cables and may only be used by approved lighting or AV vendors.

 All entertainment, stage, and speaker placement must be approved by a Museum Rentals team member at least three weeks prior to the event.
 Any amplified music is subject to volume control at the discretion of the Event Coordinator.￼

-Helium balloons are not permitted as they can get loose and catch in the rafters.
-Loose flower petals, hanging fruit (such as grapes) used as decoration, and fog machines are not permitted as they jeopardize safety.
+Helium balloons are not permitted, as they can get loose and catch in the rafters.
+Loose flower petals, hanging fruit (like grapes) used as decoration, and fog machines are not permitted because they jeopardize safety.
 Glitter and confetti are not permitted, as they are difficult to remove from the museum floor and exhibits.￼

-The Tactile Dome, located in the West Gallery, is a by-reservation-only attraction available to the public during open hours.
-The Tactile Dome can be reserved for evening events that include the West Gallery.
-Please inquire with the Museum Rentals Department for pricing and availability.￼
+The Tactile Dome, located in the Osher West Gallery, is a by-reservation-only attraction available to the public during open hours.
+The Tactile Dome can be reserved for evening events that include the Osher West Gallery.
+Please inquire with the Museum Rentals department for pricing and availability.￼

-All decorations, promotional materials, supplies, decor, etc., must be removed immediately following the event.
-The museum does not have available storage areas, so rental deliveries and pickup must be made the same day as the event unless previously arranged with the Museum Rentals department.
-There will be a charge for equipment that is not removed from the museum post-event.
+All decorations, promotional materials, supplies, decor, etc. must be removed immediately following the event.
+The museum does not have available storage areas, so rental deliveries and pickups must be made the same day as the event unless previously arranged with the Museum Rentals department.
+There will be a charge for equipment that is not removed from the museum after the event has concluded.
 The Exploratorium is not responsible for any materials left behind.￼

 Ship Berthing on East End of Pier

-Use of any open flame during an event will require you to obtain a Fire Permit.
-Use of candles, sterno, and open-flame decorative lighting on dining tables, buffet tables and stands within assembly occupancy must be approved by the Port of San Francisco and SFFD.
-Please consult the Port’s permit website at the bottom of the page, http://www.sfport.com/index.aspx?page=184 for additional information.
-You can also contact them by phone at (415)274-0400, or by fax at (415) 732-0400.￼
+The use of any open flame during an event will require you to obtain a Fire Permit.
+The use of candles, sterno, and open-flame decorative lighting on dining tables, buffet tables, and stands within assembly occupancy must be approved by the Port of San Francisco and SFFD.
+Please consult the Port’s permit website for additional information.
+You can also contact the Port by phone at 415.274.0400, or by fax at 415.732.0400.￼

 The Exploratorium requires certificates of insurance from clients, caterers, and all vendors that show the following:￼